SudhanshuYadav-SY/Selenium-Automation/README.md

-# Selenium-Automation
-A Selenium repository is designed to automate browser interactions using Selenium WebDriver, enabling end-to-end testing of web applications.
-The repository can include test scripts, configurations, and other resources necessary for running and maintaining automated tests.
+This repository contains a Selenium-based test automation framework designed for end-to-end testing of web applications.
+It utilizes the Page Object Model (POM) pattern, is built with TestNG, and supports cross-browser testing.
+The framework is designed to be scalable, maintainable, and easily extensible.